Hubs-Foundation/hubs-docs/docs/faq.md

 1. Setting up your account and appearing legitimate to AWS.
 2. [Getting out of the sandbox environment](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html) by proving that your intended use is legitimate.

-[SMTP2GO](https://www.smtp2go.com/pricing/) requires you to be able to **receive** email sent **to your hubs domain**.
-This requires either you running an MTA like Postfix, or a MX record pointing to someone else's MTA that handles incoming email for you.
+[SMTP2GO](https://www.smtp2go.com/pricing/) also rejects gmail accounts and thus requires you to either have an email at a custom/work domain or to be able to **receive** email sent **to your hubs domain**, which requires either you running an MTA like Postfix, or a MX record pointing to someone else's MTA that handles incoming email for you.
+If these requirements aren't an issue for you, SMTP2GO should work.

+### What are some SMTP providers that work well with Hubs?

+*The following have mainly been reviewed for technical compatibility, so you should double check their legal policies.*

+[Scaleway](https://www.scaleway.com/en/transactional-email-tem/) has a free plan for 300 emails per month and is the one we ended up going with because it generally aligns with our purpose.

-[Mailgun](https://www.mailgun.com/pricing/) has a free plan which allows sending up to 100 emails per day.
+[Mailgun](https://www.mailgun.com/pricing/) has a free plan which allows sending up to 100 emails per day.<br>
-You can also setup up inbound "routes" for your Hubs domain, which can be forwarded to another email address.
+Note: You can also setup up inbound "routes" for your Hubs domain, which can be forwarded to another email address.

-We ended up going with [Scaleway](https://www.scaleway.com/en/transactional-email-tem/) because it aligns with our purpose.

 ### I need more than 300 emails per month.